dagfs/pure-spa/readme.md

 ## Custom code for each page

-Some of the pages needs to load some additional information based on parameters in the url.
-To achieve this we can create a map of the pages with the code to run for each page.
+Some of the pages need to load some additional information based on parameters in the URL.
+To achieve this, we can create a map of the pages with the code to run for each page.

 ```js
 // Code to run for each page